 99% of companies search for suppliers online, seeking options in the market, comparing characteristics and prices, so they can purchase from the best supplier.
 Companies that don’t invest in an effective digital marketing strategy are definitely missing out on their share of the market.

 The pre-COVID prevailing wisdom that eCommerce was for smaller-ticker items and fast-moving parts is no longer relevant.
-Consulting firm McKinsey & Company found that notably, 70% of B2B decision-makers say they are open to making new, fully self-serve, or remote purchases in excess of $50,000, and 27% would spend more than $500,000.
+Consulting firm McKinsey & Company found that notably, 70% of B2B decision-makers say they are open to making new, fully self-serve, or remote purchases exceeding $50,000, and 27% would spend more than $500,000.

 The best digital marketing strategies offer cost-effective outreach and personalization on a mass scale to reach more customers within your business niche.
-Companies already leveraging a digital marketing strategy report up to 280% better revenue growth expectancy, as opposed to those that are yet to adopt digital transformation.
+Companies already leveraging a digital marketing strategy report up to 280% better revenue growth expectancy, compared to those that are yet to adopt digital transformation.

 For B2B businesses operating in the global marketplace, staying on top of the game and retaining a competitive advantage is nearly impossible without B2B digital marketing.
 Automated and integrated B2B digital marketing technology helps re-orchestrate the customer experience and align the sales process in real-time to attract and convert leads into paying customers.